-Further, one of the most important issues that can be dealt with in a prenuptial agreement is spousal support (alimony).
-In Ohio, spousal support provisions in a Prenuptial Agreement are examined for fairness as of the date of the divorce, not as of the date of the signing of the Prenuptial Agreement.
+Further, one of the most important issues that a prenuptial agreement deals with is spousal support.
+In Ohio, courts examine spousal support provisions in prenuptial agreements as of the date of the divorce, not as of the date of the signing of the contract.

-It is also important to understand that even if certain property is identified as “separate property” in a Prenuptial Agreement, if it is “commingled” with marital assets during the marriage, your separate property can become marital property for purposes of division in a divorce.
-As part of the Prenuptial Agreement process, it is critical to understand how to handle your separate property during your marriage if you wish to keep your “separate property” separate.
+It is also important to understand that even if you identify property as “separate property” in a prenup, your separate property can become marital property for purposes of division in a divorce.
+As part of the prenuptial agreement process, it is critical to understand how to handle your separate property during your marriage if you wish to keep your separate property separate.

-For all of these reasons, anyone who is seeking to have a Prenuptial Agreement prepared, enforced or nullified, should consult with an attorney who has experience in aggressively litigating these types of agreements.
-To avoid potential pitfalls, anyone wishing to enter into a Prenuptial Agreement should consult with their respective attorneys well in advance (several months) of their planned wedding date.
-While there is no “perfect” number of days that a prenuptial agreement needs to be signed prior to the marriage for it to be valid, it can become a point of contention when attempting to enforce the agreement at the time of divorce.
+For these reasons, anyone seeking to have a prenuptial agreement prepared, enforced or nullified, should consult with an attorney who has experience in litigating these types of agreements.
+To avoid potential pitfalls, anyone considering a prenup should consult with their attorney well in advance of a wedding date.
+There is no “perfect” number of days before a wedding to ensure the validity of a prenuptial agreement.
+However, it can become a point of contention when enforcing the agreement at the time of divorce.

 Our firm has represented clients on both sides of the enforcement and nullification of prenuptial agreements since 1993.
 Greco Law will aggressively argue our client’s position from the first meeting through trial.
 Call us at 614-963-9154 or contact us online and see what sets us apart from other firms.